-I was reading some of the threads on the Zulutrade forum the other day and I came across a common question that keeps coming up again and again.
+Reading some of the threads on the Zulutrade forum there is one common question that keeps coming up again and again.
 Can I make money here?
 And if so, how?

 This isn’t something just asked by newbies, and people with no investment or trading experienced.
 It’s asked by experienced investors as well.

 And it’s not surprising.
 If you check out the followers’ pages on Zulutrade, its clear that the losers massively outnumber the winners.

 Not all followers allow their profiles to be viewed publicly.
 However a good many do.
 If this group is “typical”, and there’s no reason why it shouldn’t be, by rough calculations then about 95% of investors lose some or all of their money.

 If you check out the followers’ pages on Zulutrade, its clear that the losers massively outnumber the winners.

 What struck me on looking at many follower’s performance pages was this: There seems to be a very common pattern of losses.
 It goes something like this:

 - Investor follows a high-ranking signal provider (SP)

 - Investor increases the lot size